ayushgupta35/RateMyProfessors/README.md

 ### 2. **Permissions**
 The extension requires the following permissions:
-- **activeTab**: To display professor ratings directly on the active MyPlan page.
+- **scripting**: To display professor ratings directly on the active MyPlan page and fetch ratings in the background.
-- **Host Permissions**: To access publicly available professor ratings on ratemyprofessors.com.

 These permissions are solely used to enhance the user experience by displaying professor ratings while using MyPlan.
 No other sites or personal data are accessed.